intel/QAT_Engine/README.md

 folder to the LD_LIBRARY_PATH environment variable as follows:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/lib64

-If building to link against the Upstream Intel&reg; Quickassist Technology userspace shared library then ensure the ./configure command was run with the --with-upstream_driver_cmd_dir option as this is mandatory for building with the upstream version of the library.
+If linking against the Upstream Intel&reg; Quickassist Technology Driver then ensure that the mandatory parameter `--enable-upstream_driver` has been specified when running `./configure`, or the link will fail.

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Specific Messages